How to register for the SQE1 and SQE2 assessments.

 If your documents are not in English (or Welsh if you're sitting the SQE in Welsh), you must provide a certified translation.

-You may include supporting documents used for reasonable adjustments during university, such as Disabled Students' Allowance (DSA) recommendations.
-However, this evidence will be reviewed on a case-by-case basis, as SQE assessments differ significantly from university exams.
+You may include supporting documents used for reasonable adjustments during your education and training.
+However, this will be reviewed on a case-by-case basis, as SQE assessments differ significantly from university exams.
+If your employer has provided reasonable adjustments you should also provide documentation of these.
+We will use this information to inform an adjustment plan that suits you in the context of the SQE.

 If necessary, the E&Q team will ask for additional or updated information to ensure your RA request fits the specific requirements of the SQE.

 Whether older documents are acceptable depends on your disability or condition and the adjustments you request.
-Some conditions are stable over time, so older evidence may still be valid.
+Some conditions are stable over time, so older supporting documents may still be valid.

-However, any requested adjustments must be supported by up-to-date recommendations.
-You should work with your assessor to obtain current advice if needed.
+However, any requested adjustments must be supported by up-to-date documents.
+You should work with your Disability Specialist to obtain current advice if needed.

 You should submit your RA request as soon as possible, even if you don't yet have all the supporting documents.
 However, your request cannot be fully considered until the necessary documents are received.